Homepage Menu

 Overview

 The Area Office on Aging is dedicated to helping older adults and people with disabilities remain happy, healthy, and at home in the 10 counties we serve.
 For more information about our services, please go to www.AreaOfficeOnAging.com.
-We offer a welcoming, professional, and family-friendly work environment with an opportunity to make a difference.
-In addition, the AOoA is in the planning stages of moving to a 4-day workweek.
-We intend to fully implement the 4-day workweek beginning April 1st.
+We offer a welcoming, professional, and family-friendly work environment with an opportunity to make a difference..

 Job Summary